krondorl/bookmark-app/README.md

 # Bookmark App

-With this app you can handle bookmarks.
+With this app, you can handle bookmarks.

 - list
 - save